 Applications are ranked by NRCS.
 NRCS staff from your state will conduct onsite visits and rank eligible parcel applications.
 National criteria make up at least half of the total score; state criteria may account for up to half.
 The State Conservationist with input from the State Technical Committee, however, may decide to give more weight to the national ranking factors.
 The national criteria consider the proportion of important agricultural land and active agricultural uses; the extent to which the parcel’s surroundings support agriculture and indicate development pressure; and whether the land contains significant grasslands.

 As a result, ranking criteria are unique to each state and are updated each fiscal year.
 Changes must occur at least 30 days prior to an announced application cutoff date and the criteria must be posted on the state NRCS web page.
-Each state’s ranking criteria can be found by visiting the appropriate state NRCS web page.
-Using the “List of NRCS State Offices” link below, select your state and navigate to “Programs”, “Easements”, then “ACEP-ALE”.
+If you do not see your state’s ranking criteria posted, contact the state NRCS program manager.

 Walk the property with the landowner and explore their personal and business goals.
 Discuss possible locations of exclusions for future building lots or commercial activity, or future farm enterprises.
 Take note of certain features of the property that could potentially impact ALE participation, such as access, infrastructure, abutting properties, and anything else that will help you and NRCS assess onsite and offsite conditions.